segunak/SegunAkinyemi.com/docs/_posts/2025-03-31-ai-in-tech-careers.md

 This debate among tech luminaries highlights a key reality: even the most knowledgeable experts don't fully agree on how AI will reshape coding and tech careers.
 But when weighing these perspectives, consider this: those who've devoted their careers specifically to AI research and development—like Ng and LeCun—tend to emphasize the continued importance of programming knowledge.
 Meanwhile, business leaders with broader focuses (and a fondness for cutting costs) often highlight how AI could make coding more accessible—or even unnecessary—for many tasks.

-That said, when the very inventors of modern AI systems—and the CEO of the platform hosting most of the world's code—are saying programming skills remain essential, maybe even more valuable in the age of AI, it's worth listening.
-Before buying into the doom-and-gloom takes on tech careers, ask yourself: who's more likely to understand AI's true impact than the people who helped build it?
+That said, when the very inventors of modern AI systems and the CEO of the platform hosting most of the world's code are saying programming skills remain essential, maybe even more valuable in the age of AI, it's worth listening.
+Before buying into the doom-and-gloom takes on tech careers, ask yourself who's more likely to understand AI's true impact than the people who helped build it.

 ## Technical Expertise Is Still Valuable